Winding of simple walks on the square lattice: Introduction

-As a special case we look at the excursions that stay in the angular interval $(-\pi/4,\pi/2)$.
-Around 2000 Ira Gessel conjectured that the generating function for such excursions is given (in our notation) by
+A special case of excursions for which the generating function is algebraic is $\alpha = 0$ and $I=(-\pi/4,\pi/2)$, see Figure \ref{fig:gesselwalk1}.
+After removal of the first and last step of the walk and a linear transformation, these correspond precisely to walks in the quadrant starting and ending at the origin with steps in $\{(-1,0),(1,0),(-1,-1),(1,1)\}$, also known as Gessel walks.
+Around 2000 Ira Gessel conjectured that the generating function for such walks is given (in our notation) by

 where $(a)_n = \Gamma(a+n)/\Gamma(a)$ is the descending Pochhammer symbol (see also Sloane's \emph{Online Encyclopedia of Integer sequences} (OEIS) sequence \href{https://oeis.org/A135404}{A135404}).
 The first computer-aided proof of this conjecture appeared in \cite{kauers_proof_2009}, and it was followed by several ``human'' proofs in \cite{bostan_human_2017,bousquet-melou_elementary_2016,bernardi_counting_2017}.
 Here we provide an alternative proof using Theorem \ref{thm:conegenfun}.
 Indeed, we have explicitly